IND v NZ: Wankhede pitch report, Mumbai weather ahead of semi-final World Cup match

 The weather will mostly be sunny during the 2023 World Cup semi-final, according to AccuWeather.

-There is just one per cent chance of precipitation, so there is no risk of rain playing spoilsport during the first semi-final.
-Humidity is anticipated to be at 30 per cent and temperatures are expected to fluctuate between 36C and 25C.
+There is just a one per cent chance of precipitation, so there is no risk of rain playing spoilsport during the first semi-final.
+Humidity is anticipated to be at 30 per cent and temperatures are expected to fluctuate between 36C and 25C at night.

 India batter Virat Kohli is the current leading run-scorer in the World Cup.
 He has 594 runs in nine matches at an average of 99.